mhausenblas/temporal-opa/README.md

 ## Time zones: request routing

 In scenarios where time zone dependencies activities need to be scheduled or routed (follow-the-sun support, logistics).
+Conversion of time zones, UTC as ref, etc.